Balanced training in conformation, obedience, rally, and puppy classes. Learn the canine culture so you and your dog can understand each other.

 But now we may have to.

-The design and appearance of TM2, Dr. Little's AI robot, changed several times during the course of its memoir (Diary of a Robot), and I'll not recap those changes here.
-But my sister, who lives in western Maine, got a superb close-up photo of TM2's great grandfather.
+The design and appearance of TM2, Dr. Little's AI robot, changed several times during the course of its memoir (Diary of a Robot).
+My sister, who lives in western Maine, got a superb close-up photo of TM2's great grandfather.
 It escaped back into the wild woods, and its appearance is nothing like any description of its great grandson in the memoir.
 But, believe it or not, both its mass-spectrometer data plus the brief interview sister Suz got (made more difficult by the language barrier) do confirm the familial relationship.
 However: TM2's programmer says that this could be a hoax if "great grandad" had read its "great grandson's" memoir.

 To promote understanding, I suggest reading a post titled American vs. East Asian Storytelling from T.K.
 Marnell's blog, Reading, 'Ritings, and Ramblings dated December 17, 2015.
 The link is: https://blog.tkmarnell.com/east-asian-storytelling/ and I offer this excerpt from it as a summary of a "problem" I have: It seems that my stories are too Western for Eastern tastes, and too Eastern for Western tastes.
 Marnell writes (emphasis is hers):